-WHAT IS SAID OF IT.
+WHAT IS SAID OF IT. .
 FROM THE SCIENTIFIC AMERICAN.

-The wonders of Planchette are backed by the statements of the most reliable people-statements which constitute such a pass of evidence that we should feel bound to accept the facts stated, even though we had not withessed them ourselves.
+The wonders of Planchette are backed by the statements of the most reliable people-statements which constitute such a mass of evidence that we should feel bound to accept the facts stated, even though we had not witnessed them ourselves.

-FROM THE BOSTON TRAVELER.

-That Planchette is fail of vagaries there is no question of doubt: with some it is as stubborn as Mr. Maloney's pig, with others it is double and quick to answer questions, interpret the dioughts of lookers on, and not only tell of past occurrences unknown to the operator, but will also give the note of warning for the future.
-All in all, Planchette is a wonderful institution, full of fun, puzzle and mystery, and a pleasant companion in the operator.
-Have Planchette in the family, by all means, if you desire a novel antusement.
+stated, even though we had not witnessed them ourselves.
+FROM THE BOSTON TRATELER.
+That Planchette is full of vagaries there is no question of doubt; with some it is as stubborn as Mr. Maloney's piz, with others it a doele and quick to answer questions, interpret the thoughts of lookers on, and not only tell of past occurrences unknown to the operator, but will also give the note of warning for the future.
+All in all, Planchette is a wonderful institution, full of fun, puzzle and mystery, and a pleasant compasion in the house.
+Have Flanchette, in the family, by all means, if you desire a novel annuement.

 FROM THE BOSTON JOURNAL OF CHEMISTRY.

-Usually, when two or more persons rest their inserts lightly-upod the instrument, after a little while it begins to more, and, by placing a sheet of paper beneath the pencil, it will write sentences and answer questions, and more about upon the paper.
-The answers to questions are written out with great rapidity; and, as dates are given and incidents and circum-stances related, entirely independent of the knowledge of those operating the instrument, it has become a puzzle and a won-der to thousands.
+FROM THE EOSTON JOURNAL OF CHEMISTRE, Usually, when two or norm persons reat their fasters lightly upon the instrumient, after a little while it begins to move, and, by placing a sheet of paper beneath the peneli, it will write sentences and answer questions are written out with great rapidity; and, as dates are given and incidents and circum-stances related, entirely independent of the knowledge of those operating the instrument, it has become a puzzle and a won-der to thousands.

-The Planchette is made of face, polished wood, with metallle pentegraph wheels, and is farmished complete, in a handsome hox with pencil, and directions by which any one can easily understand how to use it.
+The Planchette is made of fine, pollshed wood, with metallic pentegraph wheels, and is furnished complete, in a handsome lox with pencil, and directions by which any one can easily understand how to use it.

-PRICE, ONE DOLLAR, sent by mail, postpaid, to
+PRICE, ONE DOLLAR, sent by mail, postpaid, to any address.

-\.For sale, wholesale and retail, by the RELIGIO-PHILO-SOPHICAL PUBLISHING HOCSE, Cincago.
+For sale, wholesale and retail, by the Ballioto-Parko-